MhdAsfan/Workshop-Tools/Hunting API Keys in JavaScript Files: Practical Methodology.md

   rg -n 'api_key[="\']?[A-Za-z0-9_\-]{8,}|client_secret[="\']?[A-Za-z0-9_\-]{8,}' downloaded_js/
   ```

-You can also reuse or adapt public regex collections for API keys to increase coverage.[web:11]
+You can also reuse or adapt public regex collections for API keys to increase coverage.
 ---

 ## 7. Classifying and Assessing Impact